mmuratarat/mmuratarat.github.io/_pages/faq.md

 74. [What are qq-plots and pp-plots?](#what-are-qq-plots-and-pp-plots)
 75. [What to do when normality assumption is violated?](#what-to-do-when-normality-assumption-is-violated)
 76. [How to see non-Spherical disturbances?](#how-to-see-non-spherical-disturbances)
+77. What is the sum of the independent normal distributed random variables?

 [General Machine Learning](#general-machine-learning)